mzwanzig/Steps-for-tree-height-model-development-and-calibration-with-R/README.md

 The code that was used for the analysis presented in the above-mentioned manuscript is given in "all_code.R", including references to data subsets.

-Furthermore, an example for the re-calibration of tree height models with the data measured in a new stand is given in "Calibration-for-Araucaria-araucana.pdf".
+Furthermore, an example for the re-calibration of tree height models with the data measured in a new stand is given in "Supplementary_text_Examplary_calibration_for_Araucaria_araucana.pdf".

  All R-code was developed by Xinying Zhou.

-Feel free to reuse and modify the code for your own analysis.
-In such a case, it is very welcome if the above manuscript is cited.
+Feel free to reuse and modify the code for your own analyses, but please cite the above manuscript in subsequent publications.